 Can a Flu Shot Cause a Miscarriage?

-The short answer is- no. The CDC conducted a large and strong study that covered three years of flu seasons to monitor risk for miscarriage amongst pregnant women who received the flu vaccine during their pregnancy, and no increased risk was found.
+The short answer is- no. The CDC conducted a study that covered three years of flu seasons to monitor risk for miscarriage amongst pregnant women who received the flu vaccine during their pregnancy, and no increased risk was found.

 Can I Get a Flu Shot if I Have an Egg Allergy?